sjb3d/caldera/caldera-macro/README.md

     more: f32,
 }

-// Use caldera::descriptor_set_layout to generate a helper struct descriptor_set_layout!(CopyDescriptorSetLayout {
+// Use caldera::descriptor_set to generate a helper struct descriptor_set!(CopyDescriptorSet {
     copy: UniformData<CopyData>,
     images: [StorageImage; 3],
 });
 ```

-This generates a `CopyDescriptorSetLayout` struct with two methods:
+This generates a `CopyDescriptorSet` struct with two methods:

-* A `new()` method that creates the corresponding Vulkan descriptor set layout, intended to be called once at startup.
+* A `create()` method that looks up a cached layout then fully writes a descriptor set with uniform data and buffer/image views, intended to be called each time the descriptor set needs (fully) writing each frame.
-* A `write()` method that fully writes a descriptor set with uniform data and buffer/image views, intended to be called each time the descriptor set needs (fully) writing each frame.
+* A `layout()` method that can optionally be called just to get the cached layout.

 This helps to cut down on boilerplate code for descriptor sets that can be declared at build time.
 See any of the [caldera](https://github.com/sjb3d/caldera) examples for more examples of this macro in use.